bkopanja/jboss-rest-api/README.md

 # Swagger

-When you land on a first page of this app you're freeted with Swagger-UI so there you can test all API calls and see how endpoints actually work
+When you land on a first page of this app you're greeted with the Swagger-UI.
+There you can test all API calls and see how endpoints actually work.